How To Become a Licensed Real Estate Agent in New York

 Focus on the Details

 Also, concentrating on your photography skills will go a long way.
 If you can take great pictures of properties for sale, that will lure in potential homebuyers.
+Similarly, if you have the funds, spend it on a great real estate photographer.

 Have a Backup Source of Income